bumanzorapplaudost/week1-homework/README.md

-# Week 1 Homework for the Trainee Program at applaudo studios.
+# Week 1 Homework for the Trainee Program at ApplaudoStudios.

 The project is pretty much self-explainatory.
 The first part is to create a Task Manager using the `localStorage` in JavaScript.
 It should add, and validate the form when adding.